-There are many different kinds of plant ID and botany courses listed on our Training courses page.
-Here are a few short courses running this year and aimed at beginners - click on the links to see details: the Ashmolean Natural History Society, the Field Studies Council, University of Leicester Botanic Garden and the Species Recovery Trust.
+- There are many different kinds of plant ID and botany courses listed on our Training courses pages and many are aimed at beginners.
+Some are run by external providers such as the Ashmolean Natural History Society, the Field Studies Council, University of Leicester Botanic Garden and the Species Recovery Trust.
 We also have an increasing number of in-house training courses and opportunities on offer.

-- If there isn't a training course near you, then how about this on-line identification course?
-It's aimed at beginners and many of the tutors are BSBI members and as of November 2022 it is run by BSBI.
+- If there isn't a training course near you, then how about Identiplant, the online plant ID course?
+It's aimed at beginners, many of the tutors are BSBI members and as of November 2022 it is run by BSBI.

 - Read how BSBI Training Grants helped Richard, Colin and Debs improve their ID skills.
 Grant applications open in January each year so keep an eye on this page.

 - Do you know about the National Plant Monitoring Scheme?
 It's suitable for beginner botanists as well as more experienced recorders, and there are lots of resources to help you once you've registered, including a free ID book, video tutorials and a mentoring scheme.

 - Check out the Great British Wild Flower Hunt, run each year by our colleagues at Plantlife (they are also our partners in the National Plant Monitoring Scheme).
 Plantlife provide spotter sheets to help you ID that plant.

 - For children, we recommend contacting our colleagues at the Wild Flower Society who have a range of field meetings and resources to help young botanists get started with plant ID.

 - Another great resource for children: Herbology Hunt is the 'junior arm' of Wild Flower Hour and is supported by the Wild Flower Society.
 Find them on Twitter and try downloading this month's spotter sheet.
 All the previous spotter sheets are available here.